MuhammadAli8209/JavaGridGameServer/README.md

 D- Down

 Note: I've changed some settings in the game (Respawn time and buying things) to speed up the process in order to test some things, however, you can easily change those settings.
 Have Fun!

+Credit - I am using SocketServer and SocketClient by jtconnors

 Thanks!